hughpearse/starling-interview-challenge/README.md

 <!-- TOC --><a name="note"></a>
 # Note
 I went to all this effort and they still said "no".
+Advice for future candidates: be cautious of wasted time.